-Pursuant to the asset management agreement dated December 14, 2012 (%Asset Management Agreement+), which was assigned to a Starlight affiliate effective January 1, 2018, Starlight provides advisory, asset management and administrative services to the REIT.
-The REIT is administered and operated by the REIT CEO and Chief Financial Officer (%CFO+) and an experienced team of real estate professionals from Starlight.
+Pursuant to the asset management agreement dated December 14, 2012 ("Asset Management Agreement"), Starlight provides advisory, asset management and administrative services to the REIT.
+The REIT is administered and operated by the REIT's CEO and Chief Financial Officer ("CFO") and an experienced team of real estate professionals from Starlight.